 Heart failure.
-Taking certain diabetes pills called TZDs (thiazolidinediones) with SOLIQUA 100/33 may cause heart failure in some people.
+Taking certain diabetes pills called TZDs with SOLIQUA 100/33 may cause heart failure in some people.
 This can happen even if you have never had heart failure or heart problems before.
-If you already have heart failure, it may get worse while you take TZDs with SOLIQUA 100/33.
-Tell your healthcare provider if you have any new or worse symptoms of heart failure, including shortness of breath, swelling of your ankles or feet, or sudden weight gain.
-Treatment with TZDs and SOLIQUA 100/33 may need to be adjusted or stopped if you have new or worse heart failure.
+If you already have heart failure it may get worse while you take TZDs with SOLIQUA 100/33.
+Your healthcare provider should monitor you closely while you are taking TZDs with SOLIOUA 100/33.
+Tell your healthcare provider if you have any new or worse symptoms of heart failure including shortness of breath, swelling of your ankles or feet, or sudden weight gain.
+Treatment with TZDs and SOLIQUA 100/33 may need to be adjusted or stopped by your healthcare provider if you have new or worse heart failure.